 About the author

 Royce Clemente is an Global Immigration Coordinator in Kingsley Napley’s Immigration .
-He is an active member of the firm’s Diversity and Inclusion and LGBT & Allies networks.
+He is an active member of the firm’s Diversity and Inclusion and LGBTQ & Allies networks.